chdamianos/pca_robustness/README.md

 ![example n=450.png](https://bitbucket.org/repo/5qdo54A/images/1293509323-example%20n=450.png)

-As you can see as the number of observations increases the mean eigenvector from the bootstrap has better agreement with the original eigenvectors
+As you can see as the number of observations increases the mean eigenvectors from the bootstrap have better agreement with the original eigenvectors

 Also the confidence intervals are smaller